xsf/xmpp.org/content/blog/2022-10-05-newsletter.md

 Congrats to the Monal developers for the new [NLnet Funding](https://monal-im.org/post/00003-nlnet-funding/) that will cover privacy enhancements for the push servers, an explorative audio and video calls implementation, UI updates for MUC and Contact views, and SASL updates.

 Paul Schaub wrote a [blog post](https://blog.jabberhead.tk/2022/09/14/using-pushdown-automata-to-verify-packet-sequences/) focused on the technical details of how to check the validity of nested packet sequences using pushdown automata.
 This technique will be used in a partial rework of PGPainless to validate OpenPGP messages.
+Earlier this month another post on ["Creating a Web-of-Trust Implementation: Accessing Certificate Stores"](https://blog.jabberhead.tk/2022/09/01/creating-a-web-of-trust-implementation-accessing-certificate-stores/) has been published, too.

 jmp.chat brought [voicemail changes and opt-in Jabber ID discoverability](https://blog.jmp.chat/b/september-newsletter-2022) to their service, along with an updated Android app and new custom F-Droid repos for both stable and pre-release versions.
+Furthermore, they wrote about ["Privacy and Threat Modelling"](https://blog.jmp.chat/b/2022-privacy-threat-modelling) in general.

+Arnaud wrote about updates on the [chatty server and HTTPAuthentificationOverXMPP](https://blog.agayon.be/xmpp_auth_update.html).

+Anoxinon.media published their blogpost [XMPP - Teil 1 - Messaging mal anders](https://anoxinon.media/blog/xmpp1/) [DE].

 ## Software news